weisrc/project-wrover/MANUAL.md

 #### GitHub Pages Continuous Integration Deployment

 The Web Application is deployed using GitHub Pages.
 The deployment is done using GitHub Actions.
 The configuration file can be found in `.github/workflows/ci.yml`.
 On every push, GitHub will start a container that will execute what is defined inside the workflow.
-The workflow will build the web application and push its changes to the `ci` branch.
+The workflow will build the web application and push its changes to the `pages-build` and `build` branches.
+The `pages-build` is for GitHub pages since all path will have a `project-wrover` prefix.

 ### ESP32